george-kalitsios/Landmark-Detection-and-Tracking-SLAM-Computer-Vision-Nanodegree-Project/README.md

 **Tools : NumPy, Pandas, Seaborn**

-The Udacity repository for this project: [Landmark Detection and Tracking](https://github.com/udacity/P3_Implement_SLAM)
+The Udacity repository for this project: [Project: Landmark Detection and Tracking ](https://github.com/udacity/P3_Implement_SLAM)

+Use feature detection and keypoint descriptors to build a map of the environment with SLAM (simultaneous localization and mapping).
+Implement a robust method for tracking an object over time, using elements of probability, motion models, and linear algebra.
+This project tests your knowledge of localization techniques that are widely used in autonomous vehicle navigation.